Levy noise-induced self-induced stochastic resonance in a memristive neuron: Introduction

-SISR requires a nontrivial scaling limit between the stochastic and the deterministic timescales of an excitable system, leading to the emergence of periodic oscillations which are absent without noise.
-Generically, SISR occurs when a multiple-timescale excitable dynamical system is driven by a noise of weak amplitude.
-During SISR, the escape timescale of trajectories from one attracting region in phase space to another is distributed exponentially (with Gaussian noise) or polynomially (with L\'{e}vy noise), and the associated transition rate is governed by an activation energy (for Gaussian noise) or by a band width (for L\'{e}vy noise).
+SISR requires a nontrivial scaling limit between the stochastic and the deterministic timescales of an excitable system, leading to the emergence of quasi-periodic oscillations which are absent without noise.
+Generically, SISR occurs when a multiple-timescale excitable dynamical system is driven by a \textit{weak} noise amplitude.
+During SISR, the escape timescale of trajectories from one attracting region in phase space to another is distributed exponentially, and the associated transition rate is governed by an activation energy.
 Suppose the excitable system (e.g., a neuron) is placed out-of-equilibrium, and its activation energy decreases monotonically as the neuron relaxes slowly to a stable quiescent state (stable fixed point); then, at a specific instant during the relaxation, the timescale of escape due to noise and the timescale of relaxation match, and the neuron fires at this point almost surely.
-If this activation or band width brings the neuron back out-of-equilibrium, the relaxation stage can start over again, and the scenario repeats itself indefinitely, leading to a coherent spiking activity which cannot occur without noise.
+If this activation brings the neuron back out-of-equilibrium, the relaxation stage can start over again, and the scenario repeats itself indefinitely, leading to a coherent spiking activity which cannot occur without noise.
 SISR essentially depends on the interplay of three different timescales: the slow and fast timescales in the deterministic equation of the system, plus a third timescale characteristic to the noise.

 It is important to note that the mechanism of SISR is very different from those of SR and CR.
 In fact, it has been shown in \cite{deville2005two} that CR and SISR are actually two distinct mechanisms even though both lead to the emergence of weak noise-induced coherent oscillations.
 Moreover, in our previous work \cite{yamakou2019control} (see also \cite{semenova2018weak}), it has been shown that the way SISR in the first layer of a duplex neural network controls CR in the second layer, is different from the control of CR when we have CR in the first layer.
 This difference in the controllability of CR by SISR and CR in multiplex networks further confirms the fact that CR and SISR are actually different mechanisms.
 Compared to CR and SR, the conditions to be met for the mechanism of SISR are more subtle: Like CR, SISR does not require an external periodic signal as in SR. Remarkably, unlike CR, SISR does not require the system's parameters to be in the vicinity of bifurcation thresholds, making it more robust to parametric perturbations than CR.
 Moreover, unlike both SR and CR, SISR requires a strong timescale separation between the variables of the excitable system.